Slamacow-Eli/Slamacow-Eli/README.md

 - 👋 Hi, I’m @Slamacow-Eli
-- 👀 I’m interested in Front-end development
+- 👀 I’m a Computer Science Student at Southern New Hampshire University.
-- 🌱 I’m currently learning from the beginning starting with HTML, then I will be learning CSS, followed by JS.
+- 🌱 I’m currently learning C++ and Python.
-- 💞️ I’m looking to collaborate on small projects to help learn and solidify my knowledge of basic front-end development.
+- 💞️ I’m looking to collaborate on small projects to help learn and solidify my knowledge of programming.
 - 📫 I can be reached @ themainhub77@gmail.com

 <!---